Loaded Dice: Yahtzee in the Lamestream Media

 I like a good conspiracy theory as much as the next guy but who can seriously believe that Yahtzee requires more luck than skill?
 Is this some kind of joke?
 Based on these results, I seriously question whether YouGov's survey methodology is quite up to snuff.
 But perhaps the most shocking result of the survey found a staggering 17% of respondents were not familiar enough with the game of Yahtzee to form an opinion at all.

 It strains the imagination to conceive that nearly one fifth of adults have never played Yahtzee.
 The game was released over 66 years ago so today's oldest people have had a lifetime of exposure.
-With the recent explosion in electronic and online Yahtzee, there are more ways to play than ever.
-And it remains the most popular dice game in the world.
+It’s a classic game that has been enjoyed by millions of people for generations and continues to captivate players of all ages.
+With its perfect blend of chance and strategy, Yahtzee is a game that can be enjoyed by everyone, from casual players to serious gamers.
+With its timeless appeal and endless fun, the game is the perfect choice for players of all ages and skill levels.
+And with the recent explosion in electronic and online Yahtzee, there are more ways to play than ever.
+Quite simply, Yahtzee is one of the most popular and beloved games of all time!
 Hey YouGov, just who are YouGuys trying to fool?

 As always, we need to figure out who to blame.
 Is there a gag rule on positive Yahtzee news?
 Are outlets forced to focus on negative coverage?
 Who is behind the curtain of this smear campaign, that seeks to tarnish and sully Yahtzee's good name?
 Of course the mainstream media conglomerates bear responsibility for spreading the lies but who is pulling the strings?